JC3/vcbtool/README.md

 - The LSB of the address will be at the bottom of the ROM circuit.
 - The LSB of the data will be at the top of the ROM circuit.
 Support for reversing data bit order is a TODO.

+## Generate Text

+To generate a blueprint containing text:

+1. Enter text.
+2. Copy blueprint string.
+3. Paste blueprint into VCB.

+If "auto copy to clipboard" is checked then blueprint string will already be on clipboard.

 ## Analysis Tool

 To generate a GraphViz graph from a blueprint: